t-mart/wap/docs/commands.rst

    Options:
    --help  Show this message and exit.

 This command is interactive, and will ask you some questions about your project.

+If you
-If you plan on uploading to CurseForge, make sure you have project page open as reference.
+plan on uploading to CurseForge, make sure you have project page open as reference.
 ``wap`` will ask you questions that you should answer from data on that page.
-Or, `create a new one`_.
+Or, `create a new project`_.

 Example: